XvisionAS/futureon-k8s-integration-template/README.md

 There is also `_helper.tpl` that allows to define common *template* to be use in charts ( everything that start  with `{{template }}`)

 And finally `values.yaml` which sets the default values used everywhere in the charts ( everything that starts with `.Values` )

+## Deployed integration

+After running `devops.sh deploy`, run `devops.sh status` to show the host names that the deployed integration is mapped to.